 Use in valuation

-Enterprise values is more commonly used in valuation techniques as it makes companies more comparable by removing their capital structure from the equation.
+Enterprise value is more commonly used in valuation techniques as it makes companies more comparable by removing their capital structure from the equation.

 Download the Free Template